 Make sure you're consistently generating new reviews because reviews have a limited shelf life.

-Only 14 percent of consumers would consider using a business that only has a 1-2 star rating.
-This means your business needs to consistently receive three-star reviews or better (42 percent of consumers say they will use a business with at least three stars).
+Your business should consistently focus on receiving three-star reviews or better (42 percent of consumers say they will use a business with at least three stars).

 The moral of this story is that while there's no set number of reviews you absolutely have to have across most websites, you need to consistently be getting new reviews so that consumers will choose you over the competition.